top of page

 Tetra Gun Prosmith Premium One Piece Cleaning Rod

-• Attachments like the bronze brush or nylon brush, brass jag, cotton mop and certainly a patch holder.
+• Attachments: Get a bronze brush or nylon brush, brass jag, cotton mop, and a patch holder.

-• Gun oil, a semifluid type firearm lubricant or a cleaner, lubricant, protectant (CLP).
+• Gun Oil: Choose a semi-fluid firearm lubricant or a cleaner, lubricant, protectant (CLP).

 • T-shaped handle